danielseussler/danielseussler/README.md

 If you'd like to chat about research, don't hesitate to get in touch!

-You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or at daniel dot seussler at outlook dot de.
+You can find me on [LinkedIn](https://www.linkedin.com/daniel-seussler/) or write me at dseussler at outlook dot com.

 <!--
 **danielseussler/danielseussler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.